• Home

 4) Architettura.
 Puglia has it’s own architectural style-Romanico Pugliese (Pugliese Romanesque).
 Puglia was at the crossroads between Europe and the Crusades in the 11th-13th Century.
 Many cattedrale were built in this style, including those in Troia, Trani, Bari, Otranto, Molfetta, Bitonto, Siponto and Ruvo di Puglia.
 Romanico Pugliese is a unique architectural style distinguished by elements of both Eastern and Western elements.
 These include vaulted ceilings, Byzantine semicircular cupolas, porticoes held up by marble lions, and intricate decorations with classical Byzantine and Arab features.
 The Romanesque Cathedrals in Puglia are on the UNESCO heritage sites tentative list, which is the step before heritage designation.
 Troia cattedrale Romanica Pugliese

 The 11 sectioned rosone pictured here of the Cattedrale di Troia built in 1145 AD looks like it is woven in stone.
-Other architectural styles specific to Puglia are the Barrocco Leccese found in Lecce and the mysterious Castel del Monte in Andria built by Federico II, which is its own unique entity.
+Other architectural styles specific to Puglia are the Barrocco Leccese found in Lecce and the mysterious Castel del Monte near Andria built by Federico II, which is its own unique entity.

 5) Promontorio del Gargano One of the most beautiful areas on earth, Il Promontorio del Gargano (gar·GAH·noh) is the promontory sticking out above ‘il tacco’, the heel of Italia.
 You can also think of it as la caviglia-the ankle spur of Italia.
 Surrounded by the Adriatico on 3 sides, the area is more like an island; biodiverse with unique flora and fauna.
 Most of the promontorio is a protected area and marine reserve, Il Parco Nazionale del Gargano, which includes le Isole Tremiti and the ancient Foresta Umbra.
 Fortunately, this has prevented development by large multinational hotels and resorts.San Domino Isole Tremiti, Puglia